warp-ds/tech-docs/docs/guidelines/custom-elements-warp/index.md

 ## How does it work?

 The base class, WarpElement, extends PodiumElement which in turn extends LitElement.
 It’s pretty much the same as extending LitElement, but with styles added in.
-The base class does the work of detecting whether it is being run server side or client and applies styles differently depending on the which context it detects.
+The base class does the work of detecting whether it is being run server side or client and applies styles differently depending on which context it detects.

 ### Server side

 On the server side, the base class adds CSS `@import(...)` statements to the server rendered markup for the various Warp CSS files; fonts, brand, resets and components.
-This works because when the browser sees these statements, it won't render anything until these imports have been resolved so theres no unwanted flicker of unstyled content that you would see if you used this technique client side.
+This works because when the browser sees these statements, it won't render anything until these imports have been resolved so there's no unwanted flicker of unstyled content that you would see if you used this technique client side.

 ### Client side